We are a trusted seller of Google, ensuring quality and reliability

 Get your booking confirmed instantly

-In 1973, upholding the spirit of "taking from society and giving back to society," the Koo family established the Lukang Folk Culture Museum Foundation, transforming their ancestral home into a cultural museum preserving memories of Taiwanese life.
 The museum houses over 6,000 precious artifacts, covering aspects of food, clothing, housing, transportation, religious customs, and festival culture from the Qing Dynasty to the early Republic of China.
-From wedding ritual objects and household furniture to religious ceremonies, each piece tells a story of Taiwan's social landscape and aesthetics over the past century.
+Each piece tells a story of Taiwan's social landscape and aesthetics over the past century.

 These tickets can't be rescheduled or cancelled.